 Part of the EU family

-The EIB maintains close working ties with the other members of the family of EU institutions in pursuit of the Union's objectives, most importantly:
+The EIB maintains close working ties with the other members of the family of EU institutions and bodies in pursuit of the Union's objectives, most importantly:

 - fostering European integration and the balanced development of the Union;